Manifold Optimization Assisted Gaussian Variational Approximation: Preliminary

-However calculating Riemannian gradient of the objective function depends on the manifold geometry.
-For those manifolds that can be embedded in the ambient Euclidean space, the Riemannian gradient can be calculated by the projection from the Euclidean gradient in the ambient space of the manifold onto the tangent space at the point $B$ of a real-valued function $\mathcal{L}(B)$ defined on the manifold.
-That is,
+For manifolds that can be embedded in the ambient Euclidean space, their Riemannian gradient is found by projecting the Euclidean gradient in the ambient space of the manifold onto the tangent space at the point $x$.
+The way to implement the projection operator depends on manifolds.
+Table~\ref{table-1} and Table~\ref{table-2} summarize the mapping formulas of Stiefel and Grassmann manifolds.

-However how to implement the projection operator $\pi_B$ depends on manifolds.
-In this paper, we are only interested in both Stiefel and Grassmann manifolds.
-There exist explicit projection mapping formula for the two manifolds, as summarized in Table~\ref{Table1}.
-Once we have found out the Riemannian gradient, the RGD step can be defined as

-where $r_B(\cdot)$ is the so-called retraction operator which pull back the point on tangent space back to the manifold \cite{AbsilMahonySepulchre2008}.
-For both Stiefel and Grassmann manifolds, the retraction operator are computable, see Table~\ref{Table1}.